gr-/birdie/README.md

     $ pserve development.ini --reload

-The `--reload` option allows to update the source code and immediatly (by refreshing the web page) observe the modifications on the running instance.
+The `--reload` option allows to update the source code and immediately (by refreshing the web page) observe the modifications on the running instance.

 #### Production mode